DNA tensiometer reveals catch-bond detachment kinetics of kinesin-1, -2 and -3

 Significance Statement

-Kinesin and dynein motor proteins transport intracellular cargo bidirectionally along microtubule tracks, with the speed and directionality of transport involving a tug-of-war between the motor teams.
+Kinesin and dynein motor proteins transport intracellular cargo bidirectionally along microtubule tracks, with the speed and directionality of transport involving competition between motor teams.
 We created a ‘DNA tensiometer’ that uses DNA as a spring to measure kinesin performance against loads oriented parallel to the microtubule.
-We find that dissociation rates paradoxically slow down with imposed loads.
+We find that dissociation rates for all three families of transport kinesins slow down with imposed loads.
 Dyneins are also thought to possess this ‘catch-bond’ behavior, meaning that both motors will hang on tightly during a tug-of-war.
-Previous work showed that combined vertical and horizontal loads cause faster detachment rates under load.
-Hence, we conclude that the effectiveness of kinesins during bidirectional transport depends strongly on the geometry of their cargo.
+Building on previous work that showed combined vertical and horizontal loads cause faster detachment rates under load, we conclude that the effectiveness of kinesins during bidirectional transport depends strongly on the geometry of their cargo.